roy-wang-py/advancedlanelines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1) My pipeline did not work well with challenge video & hard challenge video.
+2) When some other white lines in lane detected, my pipeline would take it as lane lines.
+Maybe i could make the sliding window size smaller.
+3) I have tried used relative value as threshold by values / max(values), while it did not work well in some special scene.
+4) When dealing with challenge video, i update Class Line's fit.While i should check current fit, and drop those had great difference compared to best fit.
+I tried ,but still work bad.
+I should improved it.
+5) As light differs, using RGB to pick white lines is not reliable.
+My pipeline is good at pick yellow line(LAB works well), so I should calculate  white lines  by yellow lines picked.